 We have covered most of the top Spring interview questions that are asked by the interviewer.
-If you are interested to learn more and need mentorship from industry experts, check out upGrad & IIIT Banglore’s PG Diploma in Full-Stack Software Development.
+If you are interested to learn more and need mentorship from industry experts, check out upGrad & IIIT Banglore’s Executive PG Program Full-Stack Software Development.

 Java Spring developed by Sun Microsystems, is a platform that supports application development.
 Spring is a collection of Java based services and API's which helps in writing scalable applications.
 Spring is an open-source application development framework.
 It can be used with any Java based application, hence making it open source.
 Spring provides utility classes, exception handling, AOP, and interfaces to support enterprise applications.
 Java Spring is a platform which supports Java based server-side applications and simplifies the overall development process.
 It is a highly flexible platform which can be used with any Java based server.
 It provides utility classes and exception handling services.
 It has a transactional support system and provides easy binding with databases.

 Spring MVC (Model View Controller) is an open-source web application framework that is written in Java and has been developed over the last four years by a team at SpringSource.
 It's developed on top of the Servlet API and is available for Java EE 5 Web applications and for Google Web Toolkit applications.
 It also integrates with Spring Data and Spring AOP, so you can use it with Hibernate, JPA, and aspect-oriented programming, among other frameworks.
 Spring MVC is highly configurable and supports Spring's Inversion of Control (IoC) principles.
 It supports the building of web applications that are stateful, so that you can maintain application state information between requests.